 Summer school (école thématique)

-TER: Travail d'Etude et de Recherche.
-Personal work supervised by a member of the master's teaching team.
+TER: Travail d'Etude et de Recherche (small internship).
+Personal work supervised by a member of the master's teaching team or in s university research lab.
 This work can take the form of a state of the art on a given scientific subject and / or the implementation of state algorithms for application on a given problem.
-This work is not remunerated.
+This work is normally not remunerated However, If an internship is longer than 2 months it must be remunerated.

 Other "soft" skills